I am actually onto my third analysis chapter now, but here is an old post about the second analysis chapter…oh how time flies!

 The need to participate in certain spheres / places as a result of having children has the potential to open up the women to experiences / interactions which they otherwise might not have access to, or would have access to different places.
 The routine which children often impose (although routine of some kind exists for the majority of the women without children too; shopping, work etc.) enable the women to repeat interactions with the same faces and places each week / month, building upon their constellation of social relations as Doreen Massey so beautifully terms it; some stars being brighter and more important to our sense of home than others.

-Dahabo’s son loves this small park near where they live, preferring it to the larger parks which the city has many of.
+Dahabo’s son loves the small park near where they live, preferring it to the larger parks which the city has many of.
 As a result, for Dahabo, her familiarity and sense of home in Glasgow is shaped by this act of everyday participation which her son enjoys so much.
 For Dahabo, her kids are her “world” and therefore her home in many senses, and therefore enable her to feel comfortable in place as long as they feel comfortable there themselves.
 You can see how entangled all the themes are here; people are vital to Dahabo’s feeling of home, but as a result of the participation of certain important people, places too become really important part of her growing familiar with particular parts of the city.
 And of course the object of the elephant is loved by her son and is what draws him back to this place time and again, but that’s perhaps a little less important here…

 Language was also an important aspect for many of the women; whether that was the capacity to speak their first language with people as a way of reconnecting to certain aspects of their identities, as is the case for Farai…